learn-co-students/module-one-final-project-guidelines-atlanta-web-career-012819/README.md

 * http://www.tvmaze.com/api
 ---
 # TODO
-* Clean up the way in which data is pulled using Rest-Client, using the proper checking and error handling
-  * Find a better way to ensure data exists without having to catch a `NoMethodError` - this is **bad** and hacky
 * Find a way to paginate the data output in the console
 * Improve the way input is validated
 * Add functionality for the user to create new viewer data and add ratings to the database